davide-marino00/PBI_DOCS/refac.md

 			    RELATED(lkp_Unit[Unit])
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'MAIN_UNIT'.
-Here's a simple breakdown of what it does:
+- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column called 'MAIN_UNIT'.
+Here's a breakdown of what it does in simple business terms:

-1. **Check for Blank Values**: The expression first checks if the related value from the 'lkp_Unit' table (specifically the 'Unit' column) is blank (i.e., missing or not available).
+1. **Check for Related Data**: The expression first checks if there is a related value in the 'Unit' column of the 'lkp_Unit' table.
+This is done using the `RELATED` function, which pulls in data from a related table based on existing relationships in the data model.

-2. **Return "Unknown" if Blank**: If the 'Unit' value is blank, the expression will return the text "Unknown".
-This helps to clearly indicate that there is no associated unit available for that particular record.
+2. **Handle Missing Values**: If the related 'Unit' value is blank (meaning there is no corresponding entry in the 'lkp_Unit' table), the expression will return the text "Unknown".
+This is useful for identifying records where the unit information is missing.

-3. **Return the Unit if Not Blank**: If the 'Unit' value is not blank, the expression will return the actual value from the 'lkp_Unit[Unit]' column.
-This means that the calculated column will show the relevant unit name for that record.
+3. **Return Valid Unit**: If there is a valid related 'Unit' value (i.e., it is not blank), the expression will return that value instead.

-In summary, this DAX expression effectively ensures that every record in the 'MAIN_UNIT' column either displays the corresponding unit name from the 'lkp_Unit' table or indicates "Unknown" when no unit is available.
-This is useful for maintaining clarity in data reporting and analysis, as it prevents confusion that could arise from having blank values.
+In summary, this DAX expression effectively ensures that every record in the 'MAIN_UNIT' column either shows the corresponding unit name from the 'lkp_Unit' table or indicates "Unknown" if no unit information is available.
+This helps maintain clarity and completeness in the data by addressing potential gaps in unit information.

 **`MonthNumber`** (`string`)

-- **Description:** The 'MonthNumber' column (string) in the 'vw_Timesheet' table represents the numerical designation of the month (e.g., "01" for January, "02" for February) associated with each timesheet entry, facilitating time-based analysis and reporting.
+- **Description:** The 'MonthNumber' column stores the numerical representation of the month (as a string) corresponding to each timesheet entry, facilitating time-based analysis and reporting.
 - **DAX Expression:**
 ```dax
 MONTH([TimesheetDate])